joomla/jissues/README.md

 See also: [Virtual server documentation](Documentation/Development/Virtual-Test-Server.md)

-### Using Login with Github
+### Using Login with GitHub

-If you want the 'login with Github' button to work properly you'll need to register an app with Github.
+If you want the 'Login with GitHub' button to work properly you'll need to register an app with GitHub.
 To do this manage your account at github.com and go to the applications page.
 Create a new application.

 You'll be asked for the application URL and the callback URL.
 This can be your test server or your localhost environment.
 As long as you enter the URL that your localhost app is running on.
-An example might be ```http://jissues.local```.
+An example might be `http://jissues.local`.

-Once you've registered the app at Github you'll receive a ```Client ID``` and a ```Client Secret```, enter these into your JTracker ```config.json``` file, along with your Github login credentials.
-You should now be able to login with Github successfully
+Once you've registered the app at GitHub you'll receive a `Client ID` and a `Client Secret`, enter these into your installation's `etc/config.json` file, along with your GitHub login credentials.
+You should now be able to login with GitHub successfully.

 See also: [GitHub Authentication](Documentation/Users/GitHub-Authentication.md)

 ## Support & Discussion

 * If you've found a bug, please report it to the Issue Tracker at https://github.com/joomla/jissues/issues.
-* Please note this repository is _not_ for the Joomla CMS.
-Take all Joomla CMS issues, bug reports, etc.. to: http://github.com/joomla/joomla-cms
+* Please note this repository is _not_ for the Joomla!
+CMS.
+Take all Joomla!
+CMS issues, bug reports, etc.. to: http://github.com/joomla/joomla-cms
-* For discussion about this project, please visit the Google+ Community at https://plus.google.com/u/0/communities/102541713885101375024.